bwhite000/crawler/README.md

 Go Crawler
 ==========

-A web crawler package that can be used to traverse fully through a website and scrape data from the webpage's Document as the crawl progresses in the concurrently.
+A web crawler package that can be used to traverse through a website and scrape data from each webpage's Document as the crawl progresses concurrently.

 ~~~go
 package main